gman0/dummy-fuse-csi/README.md

 dummy-fuse-csi implements a dummy FUSE file-system and a CSI Node Plugin that is able to make the file-system available to a workload on the node.

+This repository also offers dummy-fuse-workload dummy application that does some I/O periodically (e.g. reads from a file).
+This is to simulate some useful workload on the FUSE file-system and to trigger various error states.

 ## Overview

 ### Motivation